Sydney Australia Temple: Temple presidents

 The church's temples are directed by a temple president and matron, each typically serving for a term of three years.
 The president and matron oversee the administration of temple operations and provide guidance and training for both temple patrons and staff.

 Serving from 1984 to 1987, Milton J. Hess was the first president, alongside matron Julia Fern Gregory Hess.
 As of 2024, the Joseph Saikaly is the president, with Denise Saikaly serving as matron.

 Admittance

-After construction was completed, a public open house was held from September 6 to 18, 1984 (excluding Sundays).
-The temple was dedicated by Gordon B. Hinckley on September 20, 1984, with 14 sessions held over four days.
+After construction was completed, a public open house was held from 6 September to 18 September 1984 (excluding Sundays).
+The temple was dedicated by Gordon B. Hinckley on 20 September 1984, with 14 sessions held over four days.
 Like all the church's temples, it is not used for Sunday worship services.
 To members of the church, temples are regarded as sacred houses of the Lord.
 Once dedicated, only church members with a current temple recommend can enter for worship.